Geography at Ampleforth

 - Through specific management of people and resources provide a curriculum that is challenging, interesting and relevant to current needs of society and which satisfies the requirements of both College, Examination Boards and National demands.

-- Support College structures and liaise with the Headmaster and Tutors to provide for the full development of students.
+- Support College structures and liaise with the Acting Head and Tutors to provide for the full development of students.